opentk/sdl-redist/README.md

-# sdl-redist
+# OpenTK SDL redist
-Redistributable for SDL
+This is a package that contains prebuilt SDL binaries.